samshekwong-hub/NBA_Player_Pos_Predictions/README.md

 # NBA_Player_Pos_Predictions
-Predicting nba players' position based on their performances
+Predicting nba players' position based on their performances by using XGBoost